awsaf49/sfr-covid19-detection/README.md

 - Save our predictions to SUBMISSION_DIR (specified in SETTINGS.json)

 ### predict. py
-- **--mode** if used "full", then it will use the weights saved in MODEL_DIR and when used "fast" it will use the weights saved in CHECKPOINT_DIR
+- **--mode** if used "full", then it will use the weights saved in MODEL_DIR(which was saved after training from scratch) and when used "fast" it will use the weights saved in CHECKPOINT_DIR(already trained checkpoints)
 - **--debug** if given 1, it will infer on only first 100 images

 ```